White House turns on Fauci as Trump minimizes virus spike

 The U.S. has become a cautionary tale across the globe, with once-falling cases now spiraling.
 However, Trump suggests the severity of the pandemic that has killed more than 135,000 Americans is being overstated by critics to damage his reelection chances.

-Trump on Monday retweeted a post by Chuck Woolery, once the host of TV’s “Love Connection,” claiming that “Everyone is lying” about COVID-19 — not just the media and Democrats but most doctors “that we are told to trust.
-I think it’s all about the election and keeping the economy from coming back, which is about the election,” Trump quoted the former game-show host.
+Trump on Monday retweeted a post by Chuck Woolery, once the host of TV’s “Love Connection,” claiming that “Everyone is lying” about COVID-19.
+Woolery’s tweet attacked not just the media and Democrats but the Centers for Disease Control and Prevention and most doctors “that we are told to trust.
+I think it’s all about the election and keeping the economy from coming back, which is about the election.”

 At the same time, the president and top White House aides are ramping up attacks against Dr. Anthony Fauci, the nation’s top infectious diseases expert.
 Fauci has been increasingly sidelined by the White House as he sounds alarms about the virus, a most unwelcome message at a time when Trump is focused on pushing an economic rebound.